umbralcalc/umbralcalc.github.io/_posts/what_makes_an_action_good.md

 What does it even mean to take a 'good' action?

-Let's start by thinking about where action-taking fits into a simulation of the outcomes.
-One can separate the action-taking from outcome simulation into different partitions.
+Let's start by thinking about how our action-taking fits into a simulation of the outcomes.

+The simplest way to do this is to apply changes to parameters in the iterations of the simulation to change their behaviour.
+This can effectively simulate an action taken at any point in time, so long as the simulation logic supports it and exposes the relevant parameters.

 <center><img src="https://pub-afdb1348ec964ca5b530aa758c0bdc56.r2.dev/assets/what_makes_an_action_good/action-taking.svg"/></center>

-Note that the downstream outcome iteration can be replaced by any kind of downstream simulation that is connected to the action iteration; we only think of it as a single iteration here for convenience.

 From the probabilistic perspective, we only ever see _one_ action-to-outcome pairing in most real world action-taking scenarios.
 The fuller range of possibilities that a simulation represents is much larger.